 Download Arctic’s Manhattan Modular Chillers brochure for more product information.

 Arctic chiller intallation: Porsche’s North American Headquarters in Atlanta, Georgia.

 Built in 2015, this Arctic chiller installation includes (3) 75-ton modules air-cooled scroll chillers plus (1) redundant module and (1) free-cooling module and the associated redundant pumping module sized for future needs.

-The data center application started with only a 10-ton load, with future modules and banks planned in the future.
-A modulating digital scroll was selected as the lead circuit of the lead module to handle very low load hours at project start, with exact load matching today. .
+The data center application started with only a 10-ton load, with additional modules and banks planned in the future.
+A modulating digital scroll was selected as the lead circuit of the lead module to handle very low load hours at project start, with exact load matching today.